fragtrane/Payday-2-Mods/Super Duper Skin Swapper/README.md

 ## Equipping Legendary Attachments on Akimbo/Single Variants

 - The Alamo Dallas Barrel can be seen by other players (both vanilla and modded) when equipped on the Akimbo Kobus 90s.
 This works in-game as well as in the lobby.
-- I do not own the Anarcho skin so I could not test its attachments on the Akimbo Judges.
-It _should_ work fine though.
+- ~~I do not own the Anarcho skin so I could not test its attachments on the Akimbo Judges.
+It _should_ work fine though.~~ The Anarcho Barrel and Anarcho Grip also work fine on the Akimbo Judges.
 - The legendary attachments on the Santa's Slayers and Midas Touch do not sync properly when equipped on the single/akimbo variant and have been disabled as of v1.3.1.
 	- Update 2020-04-07: legendary attachments can be equipped on the single Crosskill and Akimbo Deagle using the [Add-On Legendary Attachments](https://github.com/fragtrane/Payday-2-Mods/tree/master/Add-On%20Legendary%20Attachments) mod.
 However, they cannot be seen by other players.